 Whether it’s providing practical demonstrations of the implications of sea level rise or preparing communities and governments for flooding, erosion and other challenges associated with climate change, WSG staff are at the forefront of helping Washingtonians understand and adapt to our changing climate.

-- WSG’s Marine Spatial Planning Specialist Bridget Trosin coordinates the Witness King Tides project invites citizens to “snap the shore and see the future” to share their photos of the twice-yearly extreme tides — “king tides” — online, opening a window for coastal residents and decision makers onto how changing climate and rising seas will affect their communities.
+- WSG’s Marine Spatial Planning Specialist Bridget Trosin coordinates the Washington King Tides program which invites citizens to “snap the shore and see the future” and share their photos of the twice-yearly extreme tides — “king tides” — online, opening a window for coastal residents and decision makers onto how changing climate and rising seas will affect their communities.

 - WSG, working with the Washington Department of Ecology (WDOE), is building the statewide Washington Coastal Hazards Resilience Network, which will inform and coordinate state, federal, and local planning efforts.

-- WSG’s Coastal Management Specialist Nicole Faghin and WDOE also coordinate the Shoreline and Coastal Planners Group, which has focused initially on anticipating and planning for sea level rise.
+- WSG and WDOE also coordinate the Shoreline and Coastal Planners Group, which has focused initially on anticipating and planning for sea level rise.

-- WSG Nicole Faghin and past staff member Jamie Mooney developed a course on Sea Level Rise Adaptation to help communities adapt their infrastructure and zoning and building codes; this course is offered through the Department of Ecology’s Coastal Training Program.
+- WSG developed a course on Sea Level Rise Adaptation to help communities adapt their infrastructure and zoning and building codes; this course is offered through the Department of Ecology’s Coastal Training Program.

-- Nicole Faghin is conducting a course on Coastal Flood Risk Reduction offered through the National Disaster Preparedness Center in Hawai’i.
+- WSG is conducting a course on Coastal Flood Risk Reduction offered through the National Disaster Preparedness Center in Hawai’i.
 Communities seeking to reduce their potential flood losses may request a presentation of this course at a venue of choice, tailored to local conditions.

 - Ian Miller, WSG’s Olympic Peninsula-based Coastal Hazards Specialist, led the development of a comprehensive climate change assessment for the Olympic National Marine Sanctuary, the first such assessment in the national marine sanctuary system.
 He also helped the Jamestown S’Klallam Tribe draft its Climate Vulnerability Assessment and Adaptation Plan.